Toraijin: Early periods

+The direct descendants of these two groups are believed to have resulted in the Samhan people, an ancient group that possessed many similarities with the contemporary ancient Japanese of Wa.
+However, due to the constant migration from the north by the Yemaek people, the indigenous Samhan people eventually assimilated with the incoming Yemaek people and became what are known as the Three Kingdoms period Koreans.

 Kofun period

 Korea in the mid-late 5th century, middle of the Kofun period.
 Multiple waves of migration to Japan happened due to constant wars and political unrest.

-During the Kofun period and the turbulent Three Kingdoms period of Korea, there was extensive migrations from Korean polities to the Japanese archipelago, particularly from Baekje and Gaya confederacy, both of which developed friendship as well as economic and military alliances with Yamato Kingship.
+During the Kofun period and the turbulent Three Kingdoms period of Korea, there were extensive migrations from Korean polities to the Japanese archipelago, particularly from Paekche and Kaya confederacy, both of which developed friendship as well as economic and military alliances with Yamato Kingship.
+According to the Nihon Shoki and Kojiki, the first major arrival to Japan was during the reign of Emperor Ōjin.
+Due to a major upheaval on the Korean peninsula at that time, it is believed that many people from the peninsula migrated to Japan to escape the political chaos and subsequently introduced new technology such iron tools, irrigation technology, Chinese knowledge, religions and much more.
+The tools and technology they brought with them may have revolutionized the production methods and labor patterns that had existed until then.
+These immigrants from Korea also introduced horses, a foreign species to the archipelago at the time, and horse harnesses.
+With this, horse riding became a common practice in Japan and were later incorporated into future military purposes.

 Minimal travel occurred between the kingdom of Silla and the archipelago owing to a hostile relationship between the Yamato Kingship and Silla, especially after the Silla–Goguryeo and Paekche–Kaya–Wa War.
 The Wa elites, such as Yamato elites in Kinki, Tsukushi elites in Fukuoka, and Kibi elites in Okayama, sought to establish socio-political advantages in the archipelago and welcomed and integrated the newcomers with peninsular goods and advanced technology.
 In 552 CE, King Seong of Baekje sent envoys to the Yamato court, bringing Buddha statues and Buddhist classics, and Buddhist culture was also introduced to Japan.
 After Buddhism was introduced to Japan, it became one of the main religions in Japan and a part of today's Japanese culture.